microsoft/onnxruntime/docs/Coding_Conventions_and_Standards.md

   * Use a non-const reference for arguments that are modifiable but cannot be `nullptr` so the API clearly advertises the intent
   * Const correctness and usage of smart pointers (`shared_ptr` and `unique_ptr`) is expected.
 A non-const reference equates to "this is a non-null object that you can change but are not being given ownership of".
 * `using namespace` permitted with limited scope
-  * Not allowing 'using namespace' at all is overly restrictive.
+  * Not allowing `using namespace` at all is overly restrictive.
 Follow the C++ Core Guidelines:
     * [SF.6: Use using namespace directives for transition, for foundation libraries (such as std), or within a local scope (only)](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Rs-using)
     * [SF.7: Don't write using namespace at global scope in a header file](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Rs-using-directive)